 - When two switches are joined while they are active, they can determine if the domain ID is already in use.
 If there is a conflict, the domain ID cannot be changed in an active switch.
 This conflict causes the fabric merging process to fail. - The domain ID identifies switch ports when zoning is implemented using the domain and switch port number.
 If domain IDs are negotiated at every fabric start up, there is no guarantee that the same switch will have the same ID the next time.
-Therefore, zoning definitions can become invalid. - If the domain ID is changed after a SAN is set up, some host systems might have difficulty logging back in with the switch, and it might be necessary to reconfigure the host in order to detect devices on the switch again.
+Therefore, zoning definitions can become invalid.

+• If the domain ID is changed after a SAN is set up, some host systems might have difficulty logging back in with the switch, and it might be necessary to reconfigure the host in order to detect devices on the switch again.

-The maximum number of paths from the SAN Volume Controller nodes to a host is eight.
+The maximum number of paths from the nodes to a host is eight.
 The maximum number of host bus adapter (HBA) ports is four.

-For example, you cannot have more than two 2-port HBAs or four 1-port HBAs).
+Example 1